Hertfordshire: Geography

 Many of the county's major settlements are in the central, northern and southern areas, such as Watford, Hemel Hempstead, Kings Langley, Rickmansworth, St. Albans, Harpenden, Redbourn, Radlett, Borehamwood, Potters Bar, Stevenage, Hatfield, Welwyn and Welwyn Garden City, Hitchin, Letchworth and Baldock.
 These are all small to medium-sized locations, featuring a mix of post-WWII new towns and older/more historical locales.
 The City of St. Albans is an example of a historical settlement, as its cathedral and abbey date to the Norman period, and there are ruins from the Roman settlement of Verulamium nearby the current city centre.
 Stevenage is a mix of post-WWII new town planning amidst its prior incarnation as a smaller town.
 The Old Town in Stevenage represents this historic core and has many shops and buildings reflecting its pre-WWII heritage.
 Hitchin also has a historic centre, with many Tudor and Stuart era buildings interspersed amongst more contemporary structures.

 Hertfordshire's eastern regions are predominantly rural and arable, intermixed with villages and small to medium-sized towns.
-Royston, Buntingford and Bishop's Stortford, along with Ware and the county town of Hertford are major settlements in this regard.
-The physical geography of eastern Hertfordshire is less elevated than the far west, but with lower rising hills and prominent rivers such as the Stort.
+Royston, Buntingford and Bishop's Stortford, as well as Ware and the county town of Hertford are major settlements in this regard.
+The area is less elevated than the west, with gently rising and rivers such as the Stort.
 This river rises in Essex and terminates via a confluence with the Lea near to Ware.

 Apart from the Lea and Stort, the River Colne is the major watercourse in the county's west.
 This runs near Watford and Radlett, and has a complex system/drainage area running south into both Greater London and Buckinghamshire.

 An unofficial status, the purple star-shaped flower with yellow stamens, the Pasqueflower is among endemic county flowers.